Jeffrey Friedman (filmmaker): Career

 Their film The Celluloid Closet, based on the book by film historian Vito Russo, depicts a 100-year history of homosexual characters in Hollywood movies.
 Narrated by Lily Tomlin, The Celluloid Closet had its world premiere at the Venice Film Festival and was featured at the Toronto, New York, and Sundance Film Festivals (at which it received the juried Freedom of Expression Award) and at numerous international festivals, including Berlin, Tokyo, and Sydney.
 It received a Peabody Award and a duPont-Columbia journalism award alongside a News & Documentary Emmy for directing.

 In 2000, they directed and produced Paragraph 175, a film that explores the untold history of homosexuals during the Nazi regime in Europe.
 Narrated by Rupert Everett and filmed in Germany, France and Spain, it had its U.S. premiere at the Sundance Film Festival in January 2000, where it was awarded the documentary Grand Jury Prize for directing, followed by a European premiere at the Berlin Film Festival in February, where it won a FIPRESCI award (Fédération Internationale de la Presse Cinématographique).

 They wrote, directed, and co-produced Howl (2010), starring James Franco as the poet Allen Ginsberg.
 Howl premiered on opening night at the Sundance Film Festival, followed by the Berlin and London International Film Festivals.
 Howl received a 2011 Freedom of Expression Award from the National Board of Review.

 In 2013, the duo directed Lovelace, starring Amanda Seyfried and Peter Sarsgaard, and it premiered at the Sundance and Berlin International Film Festival.
 In 2019, their documentary short End Game was nominated from an Academy Award, and two additional documentaries were released, first with the State of Pride premiering at South by Southwest followed by Linda Ronstadt: The Sound of My Voice premiering the Tribeca Film Festival.Linda Ronstadt: The Sound of My Voice won a Grammy Award for Best Musical Film in 2021.

+In 2023, they released the concert film Taylor Mac's A 24-Decade History of Popular Music.
+The film premiered at Tribeca Festival, and was released on HBO and Max.